0xERR0R/blocky/docs/installation.md

       - ./config.yml:/app/config.yml
       # write query logs in this volume
       - queryLogs:/logs
-      # put your custom white and blacklists in these directories
+      # put your custom white and denylists in these directories
-      - ./blacklists:/app/blacklists/
+      - ./denylists:/app/denylists/
-      - ./whitelists:/app/whitelists/
+      - ./allowlists:/app/allowlists/

 volumes:
   queryLogs: